Zeremer/cs2263_hw01/README.md

 # cs2263_hw01
-*version 1.0.1*
+*version 1.1.0*

 ## Description
-This program currently uses Apache CLI to bring files into and process them into another file.
+This program is used to compute single digit mathematical expressions and give an answer.
-Currently this is only a bare bones project and does not have working functionality.
+This program can use Apache CLI to bring files with console commands, or running the program without commands will allow one to enter a mathematical expression.

 #### Table of Contents